 Brand your company

-Before you conduct the interview with a potential candidate, you should be prepared to brand your company, since the candidates might have many other offers on the table.
-Keep in mind what are the benefits your company has to offer, and how to present it in a convincing way.
-Some of those could be fringe benefits, informal events, team buildings, training courses, flexibility (home office, flexible working hours), good work-life-balance, office location, free parking lot, dog-friendly environment, traveling opportunities, shared values and so on.
+Keep in mind what benefits your company has to offer, and how to present them in a convincing way.
+Some of those could be fringe benefits, informal events, team buildings, training courses, flexibility (home office, flexible working hours), good work-life balance, office location, free parking lot, dog-friendly environment, traveling opportunities, shared values, and so on.
 Just imagine yourself in the applicants’ shoes: what would convince you?
 Is it a kick-ass office?
 Or growth opportunities because of the latest successful funding round?
 Choose 2-3 of these and either present them at the end of the interview or try to include them in your interview questions (“What are the values you are looking for in a company?”, “What would be your dream office”?).

-Moreover, you should have a clear idea of the ideal applicant you want to win over.
-Do they have to have appropriate work experience or thirst to learn?
+Our tip #2 is to have a clear idea of the ideal applicant you want to win over.
+Do they have to have appropriate work experience or a thirst to learn?
 Are years of experience more important than convincing skills?
 Do you prefer a list of interesting hobbies or the design of the CV?
 First, this might seem confusing, but the more you meet new faces, the more sophisticated your expectations will be.
 Here are some skills worth examining:

 - communication, teamwork, commitment, analytical and problem-solving skills, integrity, flexibility, adaptability, self-motivation, technical literacy, decision-making, time management, interpersonal skills, positive attitude.